sinitsinmike/ZX-ESPectrum-Wiimote/README.md

 #### Install platformIO:

 - There is an extension for Atom and VSCode, please check [this webpage](https://platformio.org/).
-- Select your board, I have used a Espressif ESP32-WROVER.
+- Select your board: lolin32 which behaves just like the TTGo VGA32.

 #### Customize platformio.ini